aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/Microsoft/SQL_server/indexes.md

 But first of all, we need to understand how data is stored in SQL server.

 ## How is data stored?
+Data in SQL server is stored in pages, pages that are 8 KB big.
+A row is stored in such a page and cannot span multiple pages.
+What can be done is that if some columns are too large to make the row fit, instead of saving the contents directly on the same page, a pointer will be saved.
+This pointer will refer to other pages that contain the data.

+For more information see: https://docs.microsoft.com/en-us/sql/relational-databases/pages-and-extents-architecture-guide

 ## What are indexes?
 In essence an index is nothing more than an ordered list.
 By knowing which columns are sorted it makes looking up the correct records much faster as you "know" where that record is.

+### Table example
 Let's look at following simple example of an unordered list:

 | fruit_id  | fruit_name      |